talkallday/talkallday.github.io/index.md

 ## Send Love

-**Send Love** is a soundboard that will play the chord progression in the chorus of Stevie Wonder's "Love's in Need Of Love Today" and let you can play along.
+**Send Love** is a soundboard that will play the chord progression in the chorus of Stevie Wonder's "Love's in Need Of Love Today" so you can play along.

 [You can try it here.](/love)